alex-l-m/cauldronoid/README.md

 # cauldronoid

-Fluently move between three different perspectives on a collection of molecules: spreadsheets (as CSV files), specialized chemistry molecule files (as an SDF file), and machine learning datasets (as PyTorch and PyTorch Geometric dataset objects)
+Fluently move between three different perspectives on a collection of molecules: tidy data, specialized chemistry packages, and machine learning datasets.

+The name is meant to suggest three witches around a cauldron, such as the ones from Macbeth.
+One witch is a machine learning engineer, one is a cheminformaticist, and one is a statistician.
+They are all concerned with the same molecules, contained within the cauldron.
+However, since the cauldron is actually a computer, it is a "cauldronoid", just as a mechanical human is an "android".